Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Results

 \subsubsection{Comparison with microdosimetric data measured in space}

 To further validate the GCR simulator, a comparison with a $f(y)$ microdosimetric spectrum measured during the STS-102 Space Shuttle mission has been performed.
-The Shuttle mission was conducted under distinct conditions, therefore it is can be compared given the following key differences: \begin{itemize} \item the detector was placed in the Space Shuttle bay, resulting in different, anisotropic shielding. \item The mission was performed in a different solar cycle, and, without delving into deep-space. \item The measurement was performed with a different, cylindrical, microdosimeter. \end{itemize} To make the measurements compatible, the same lineal energy range was imposed. \autoref{fig:results:GCR_vs_STS} shows the experimental data represented by red pentagons, the simulated data by blue diamonds, and the Space Shuttle mission data by gold squares.
-Even though, the $f(y)$ spectrum of a shuttle mission is not directly comparable to the design target of the GCR simulator it is a reasonable proxy to show the realism of ground-based GCR simulation.
+The Shuttle mission was conducted under distinct conditions; therefore, a comparison can be made given the following key differences: \begin{itemize} \item the detector was placed in the Space Shuttle bay, resulting in different, anisotropic shielding \replyTo{8}between $5-\qty{10} {\g \per \cm \squared}$ of aluminum \cite{Durante2011}. \item The mission was performed in a different solar cycle, and, without delving into deep-space\replyTo{8}, however, only the GCR component has been included in the measurement. \item The measurement was performed with a different, cylindrical, microdosimeter. \end{itemize}

+To make the measurements compatible, the same lineal energy range was imposed. \autoref{fig:results:GCR_vs_STS} shows the experimental data represented by red pentagons, the simulated data by blue diamonds, and the Space Shuttle mission data by gold squares. \replyTo{8}It is important to acknowledge that the measurements presented are acquired under different hypothesis.
+However, a reasonable agreement can be observed from \autoref{fig:results:GCR_vs_STS}.
+The general trend is respected from both the GCR simulator spectra and the STS spectrum.
+In the range with $y < \qty{1}{\keV \per \micro\m}$, the STS is in good agreement with the Monte Carlo data.
+However, experimental observations exhibit a slight underestimation of this region.
+In the lineal energy range with $\qty{1}{\keV \per \micro\m} \leq y < \qty{100}{\keV \per \micro\m} $, Monte Carlo data and experimental data show a compatible trend systematically above the STS data.
+In the remaining range, the STS measurements are generally compatible within the provided errors to the experimental and simulated GCR simulator data.